Alt Text as Poetry

 We’re excited for you to join us in exploring alt text and hopefully in the process work towards making online communities more accessible, fun, and welcoming.

-Shannon & Bojana
+Finnegan & Bojana

 Also!
 We commissioned JJJJJerome Ellis to make a piece of music for this project.
 Listen or read our sound description to set the vibe for experiencing this website.